 - 4. (All-pole modeling and classification) In this problem, we'll look at an automatically generated all-pole model of vowel2, and we'll see how we can use this model to help us improve our vowel classifier performance from Lab 8. - (a) (Automatically generate an all-pole filter model.)
-Use aryule to compute an all-pole model for vowel2 with 10 poles. - What are the resulting feedback coefficients? - Make a pole-zero plot of the resulting filter. - Use freqz to plot the frequency response of this filter and the frequency response of the filter you found in Problem 3c in two subplots of the same figure.
+Use aryule to compute an all-pole model for vowel2 with 10 poles. - [2] What are the resulting feedback coefficients? - [2] Make a pole-zero plot of the resulting filter.

+- [4] Use freqz to plot the frequency response of this filter and the frequency response of the filter you found in Problem 3c in two subplots of the same figure.
 Display the two frequency responses in decibels.
 (Note: The two frequency responses in decibels may be offset by some constant, which corresponds to a scaling of the original spectrum.) - (b) (Construct and evaluate the vowel classifier.)
-Here, we'll consider 16 samples of the frequency response of an all-pole filter to be a potential feature vector for vowel classification. lab9_data.mat contains five matrices which contain all-pole feature vectors for the same vowel instances we examined in Lab 8.
-They are oo_ap, oh_ap, ah_ap, ae_ap, and ee_ap. - As you did in Lab 8, compute the mean all-pole feature vectors for each of the five vowel classes.
-Make sure you label which mean vector belongs with which class. - Combine the above vectors into a matrix of mean feature vectors.
-Then, use confusion_matrix.m (from Lab 8) to calculate the confusion matrix for the all-pole features.
+Here, we'll consider 16 samples of the frequency response of an all-pole filter to be a potential feature vector for vowel classification. lab9\data.mat contains five matrices which contain all-pole feature vectors for the same vowel instances we examined in Lab 8.
+They are oo\ap, oh\ap, ah\ap, ae\ap, and ee\ap. - [5] As you did in Lab 8, compute the mean all-pole feature vectors for each of the five vowel classes.
+Make sure you label which mean vector belongs with which class. - [5] Combine the above vectors into a matrix of mean feature vectors.
+Then, use the function (from Lab 8)

+confusion\matrix.m to calculate the confusion matrix for the all-pole features.
 As you did in Lab 8, use the vowel order "oo," "oh," "ah," "ae," and "ee".
-(Note: if you were unsuccessful at completing confusion_matrix in Lab 8, you can use the compiled function confusion_matrix_demo.dll for this problem.) - Compare this confusion matrix with the two confusion matrices that you computed in Lab 8.
+(If you did not complete your function confusion\matrix in Lab 8, use the compiled function confusion\matrix\demo.dll for this problem.)

+- [4] Compare this confusion matrix with the two confusion matrices that you computed in Lab 8.
 Is the performance of the classifier better with this feature class?
 Note any similarities between the three confusion matrices. - 5.
 On the front page of your report, please provide an estimate of the average amount of time spent outside of lab by each member of the group.